amd/HPCTrainingExamples/Pragma_Examples/OpenMP/C/1_saxpy/README.md

 # First OpenMP offload: Porting saxpy step by step and explore the discrete GPU and APU programming models:

 This excercise will show in a step by step solution how to port a your first kernels.
-This simple example will not use a Makefile to practice how to compile for the GPU or APU.
-All following excercises will use a Makefile.

-prepare the environment:
+# prepare the environment:

+on aac6:
 ```
 module load rocm
 ```